maresk/MetaHeuristic-Optimization/README.md

 # MetaHeuristic-Optimization
-# Implements CS in Julia
+# Implements Cuckoo-Search with Levy Distributions in Julia
 # Use a test simple function to test